dcca122/quantbacktesterdash/README.md

 slow data fetches in the app – unfortunately this is out of my control.
 You could work around this by using a VPN, or wait for a while before trying again.
 Sometimes upgrading the `yfinance` package to the latest version can also help.

+## Contributing

+Contributions are welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for setup instructions, common workflows and troubleshooting tips.